Toddler Teething: What to Expect

 Two-year molars are your toddler’s second set of molars that emerge posterior to (that is, emerge further back in the mouth than) the molars that came in around their first birthday.
 Second molars typically erupt anywhere between 19 months and 3 years of age.
 Since these molars are large and square compared to your toddler’s anterior teeth (the teeth they use to bite rather than chew), it might seem like they would cause more discomfort—but in fact, you may not even realize when these teeth erupt.
 Many toddlers present with minimal symptoms with the eruption of these teeth.

-Toddlers typically stop teething by three years old, although they may stop teething even before, depending on when their two-year molars fully emerge.
+First year molars typically come in between 13 to 19 months.
+Toddlers stop teething by three years old, although they may stop teething even before, depending on when their two-year molars fully emerge.
 By this time, your toddler will have developed all 20 baby teeth, which are also known as primary teeth.
 To compare, adults have 32 teeth, including 12 molars (4 of which are wisdom teeth) and 8 premolars.

 Toddler Teething Symptoms